Possible superconductivity in multi-layer-graphene by application of a gate voltage

-A similar behavior of the resistance of the multigraphene samples S1 to S4 with the applied bias voltage was partially reported in Ref.~\onlinecite{kim05}.
-However, in that work no results on the temperature or the magnetic field dependence of the resistance under a bias voltage were reported.
+A similar behavior of the resistance of MLG samples with the applied gate voltage was partially reported by Kim and collaborators${\text{\cite{kim05}}}$.
+However, in that work no results on the temperature or the magnetic field dependence of the resistance under a gate voltage were reported.